Sandy Alcantara flirts with perfection and the Marlins shut down the Nationals

-So the 6-foot-5 right-hander settled for eight scoreless in a 3-0 win for the Marlins — plus a standing ovation once Bell’s hit, off a low slider, skipped to the wall in front of Washington’s bullpen.
-Ryan Zimmerman added the Nationals’ second hit once Alcantara exited their ninth shutout loss (and first since June 11).
+So the 6-foot-5 right-hander settled for eight scoreless innings in a 3-0 win for the Marlins — plus a standing ovation once Bell’s hit, off a low slider, skipped to the wall in front of Washington’s bullpen.
+Ryan Zimmerman added the Nationals’ second hit once Alcantara exited their ninth shutout loss (but first since June 11).
 Alcantara threw 96 pitches, striking out seven with no walks.
 Paolo Espino, the Nationals’ starter, was sharp for five of his six innings, yielding a run on a walk and two hits in the first.

 The Marlins (61-83) tacked on two insurance runs against Patrick Murphy in the ninth.
 Yet one was enough for Alcantara and reliever Dylan Floro.
 And the loss put Washington (59-85) two back of the Marlins in last place in the National League East.